 Not only is the environment hauntingly beautiful, but all the animations are incredibly smooth and elegant, capturing the way forces work on ropes and vines and how the boy reacts to them expertly.
 It is just easy on the eye though — there’s plenty of clever little puzzles with a solid physics system to back it up.

 It’s really no wonder it’s been nominated for a number of “best of E3” awards, and it’s excellent to see an independent developer produce something of such a standard that’s on show to be considered alongside its corporate counter-parts’ products.

 Xbox 360 Kinect (Motion Controller)

-Finally I headed over to the Microsoft booth to get a good feel for the Kinect motion controller.
-Now if you don’t mind making a prat of yourself in front of your family, or for that matter, loosing your dignity; Microsoft’s new technology is great and works pretty much as you’d hope.
+Finally, I headed over to the Microsoft booth to get a good feel for the Kinect motion controller.
+Now if you don’t mind making a fool of yourself in front of your family, or for that matter, losing your dignity; Microsoft’s new technology is great and works pretty much as you’d hope.

 But sometimes just having the means doesn’t cut it, and it baffles as to why they’d release Kinect with so few noteworthy titles.
 Every single launch title is another very conspicuous finger in Nintendo’s pie.

 People were having fun with the new experience of being almost completely understood and recognised by their Xbox from head to toe, but most would agree that Microsoft are far from exploiting its full potential, especially given they are releasing a new Xbox 360 ‘Slim’ console model which could also have had more features as many people are already commenting about.